-A Clue from Saddle Sores Ernest Duchesne was born in Paris in 1874.
-He began medical school in 1894 and graduated in 1897 from l’Ecole du Service de Santé Militaire in Lyon.
+Ernest Duchesne was born in Paris in 1874.
+He began medical school in 1894 and was graduated in 1897 from l’Ecole du Service de Santé Militaire in Lyon.
 While he was still a student, he saw that the Arab stable boys at the army hospital stored their saddles in a dark and damp room to encourage mold to grow on them.
-They told him that mold helps to heal saddle sores on horses.
+They told him that mold helps to heal saddle sores on horses and prevent saddle sores in their riders.
 Duchesne made a solution of the mold that grew on the saddles and injected it into a pig at the same time he injected enough typhoid fever bacilli to kill the pig.
 The pig did not die (Hist Sci Med, 2002 Jan-Mar;36(1):11-20).